- Chapter 1. Principles and Purpose

 - Copying - copying from another’s assignment, examination, or other academic exercise;

-- Use of Unauthorized Materials - using materials or equipment in connection with an assignment, examination, or other academic exercise which have not been authorized by the faculty member, including but not limited to, notes, calculator, websites, or other technology;
+- Use of Unauthorized Materials - using materials or equipment in connection with an assignment, examination, or other academic exercise which have not been authorized by the faculty member, including but not limited to, notes, calculator, websites, Artificial Intelligence and/or other technology;

 - Misrepresentation - permitting another to substitute for one’s self in an academic exercise, or submitting of an academic exercise that has been prepared by another;

-- Unauthorized Collaboration - sharing the work or effort in an academic exercise with another individual or individuals without Authorization.
-See additional examples.
+- Unauthorized Collaboration - communicating about and/or sharing the work or effort in an academic exercise with another individual or individuals without Authorization.

-- Multiple Submission means submitting academic work or substantial portions of the same academic work (including oral reports) in more than one academic exercise without Authorization.
-See examples.
+- Multiple Submission means submitting academic work or substantial portions of the same academic work (including oral reports) in more than one academic exercise or publication without Authorization.

 Chapter 7.
 Academic Misconduct Process Structure